 Insert new paragraph 5.6.8., to read:

 "5.6.8.
+Head restraint structure

-In addition, for vehicles of M1 and N1 with the head restraint placed in its lowest position of use, the head restraint structure shall not allow a cylinder of diameter of 120 +1/-0 mm to pass through the head restraint structure when the axis of the cylinder is placed horizontally in a plane parallel to the longitudinal plane of the vehicle which passes through the R-point of the seat.
+For vehicles of M1 and N1 with the seat back placed in its design torso angle and the head restraint placed in its lowest position of use, the head restraint structure shall not allow a cylinder of diameter of 120 +1/-0 mm to pass from the front to the rear through the head restraint structure when the axis of the cylinder is placed horizontally in a plane parallel to the longitudinal plane of the vehicle which passes through the R-point of the seat.

-The lowest position of the lowest edge of the cylinder will remain above the horizontal tangent to the seat back structure.
-In the case of head restraints integral with the seat-back, the lowest edge of the cylinder is not requested to be placed lower than the front face of the head restraint as defined in 5.5.1.2. "
+The lowest edge of the cylinder in its test position shall remain above the horizontal tangent to the seat back structure.
+In the case of head restraints integral with the seat back, the lowest edge of the cylinder is not required to be placed lower than the front face of the head restraint as defined in paragraph 5.5.1.2. "

+Delete paragraph 13.14.5.

 Insert new paragraphs 13.15. to 13.15.7., to read: